hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 $ ./streaming_single_module.py fe80::280:daff:fe00:8db0%wlp82s0
 ```

-Note that on Microsoft Windows, `%` is a special character and requires escaping by an additional `%`.
+On Microsoft Windows, `%` is a special character and requires escaping by an additional `%`.
 Example:

 ```shell
 # Windows